Would you like to contribute to the translation of WP RSS Aggregator and its add-ons? We compensate our contributors for their work!

 Creating a New Translation

-Translations are created by building off a PO file.
-The PO file is used by translation tools and contains all the strings that need to be translated.
-In WP RSS Aggregator and its plugins, the file is called default.po and it is stored in the languages directory.
+Translations are created by building off a POT file.
+The POT file is used by translation tools and contains all the strings that need to be translated.
+In WP RSS Aggregator and its plugins, the file is stored in the languages directory.

-To view the contents of the PO file:
+To view the contents of the POT/PO file:

 - Launch Poedit